Muppet Monster Adventure

 Muppet Monster Adventure is a 2000 platform video game developed by Magenta Software and published by Sony Computer Entertainment for the PlayStation.
 It was developed under Psygnosis' licence of The Muppets franchise.
 The player controls Robin The Frog as he attempts to save The Muppets from becoming permanently monsters.

 The gameplay is reminiscent of popular 3D collectathon platformers of the time.

-The game has received mixed to average review scores, with praise for the game's polish and fun factor and mixed reactions towards the games soundtrack and gameplay.
+The game has received mixed reviews, with praise for the game's polish and fun factor and mixed reactions towards the games soundtrack and gameplay.

 Plot

-Robin the Frog is delighted that he and the Muppets are finally going on a vacation.
-His hopes are dashed, however, when he learns that rather than Krakatoa or England, their destination is a 'run-down, old castle in the middle of nowhere'.
-His Uncle Kermit reminds him that they had to accompany Dr. Bunsen Honeydew on this journey to hear the reading of his uncle's will, emphasizing the value of friendship.
+Robin the Frog is delighted that he and the Muppets are finally going on a vacation, but his hopes are dashed, when he realizes their destination is a creepy castle.
+His Uncle Kermit reminds him that they had to accompany Dr. Bunsen Honeydew to hear the reading of his uncle's will.
 After becoming frightened of his surroundings and the door of the castle being opened by a mysterious figure, Robin faints.

-Robin is awoken by Pepe the King Prawn, Beaker and Dr. Bunsen Honeydew in some sort of underground laboratory.
-Dr. Bunsen Honeydew explains that the laboratory belonged to his late uncle and that after Robin fainted, the group of Muppets was ambushed and many of them transformed into monsters by the castle's 'evil energy'.
-In addition, the castle's energy has begun to permeate the nearby village causing it to become twisted and evil.
-Robin asks what can be done, and Honeydew presents him with a special 'Power Glove' that takes evil from monsters and stores it in a backpack.
-Informing him that the glove will only work with "the amphibian anatomy," he sends Robin on his way to collect evil energy from the village and try to save the Muppets from being monsters forever.
+He wakes up to see Pepe the King Prawn, Beaker and Dr. Bunsen Honeydew in some sort of underground laboratory, and Honeydew explains that that after Robin fainted, the group of Muppets was ambushed and many of them were transformed into monsters by the castle's 'evil energy', which has begun infecting the surrounding village, causing it to become twisted and evil.

-Robin initially fights his way through the innards and grounds of the Castle von Honeydew itself, facing its corrupt knights and guards, before defeating (and thereby rescuing) Gonzo, who has turned into the vampire "Noseferatu."

-Robin then ventures into the outskirts of the village nicknamed "The Deadlands" where he encounters villainous pirates and reanimated skeletons.
-Robin defeats the "Wocka Wocka Wearbear" and transforming him back into Fozzie Bear.

-Robin is able to advance to the forests around the village called "Neverleave Forest."
-After avoiding falling prey to transmogrified hunters and evil pumpkin farmers, Robin must fight his own Uncle Kermit to save him from an eternity as "Ker-Monster" (a spoof of Frankenstein's monster).
+Honeydew then gives Robin a special 'Power Glove' and backpack to free the village from the evil energy, and keep it from spreading any further.
+He then sends Robin on his way to collect evil energy from the village and try to save the Muppets from being monsters forever.